Geoffroy Didier: Career in national politics

 In 2008, Didier worked as an advisor to Minister of Immigration, Integration, National Identity and Cooperative Development Brice Hortefeux in the government of Prime Minister François Fillon.

 During the campaign for the 2012 presidential election, Didier served as deputy spokesman for candidate Nicolas Sarkozy, along with Franck Riester, Guillaume Peltier, Valérie Debord and Salima Saa.
 After the elections, he joined forces with Guillaume Peltier in founded The Strong Right, a conservative faction within the Union for a Popular Movement (UMP).
 He also became the party's deputy secretary general, under the leadership of chairman Jean-François Copé.
 In addition, he became a member of the Friends of Nicolas Sarkozy group.

 Considered close to Valérie Pécresse, Didier played a prominent role in many of her political campaigns, including when she became the head of the Paris region in the 2015 elections.

 In March 2016, Didier announced his candidacy for the Republicans’ primaries ahead of the 2017 French presidential election, but failed to secure a sufficient number of votes.
 He later endorsed Alain Juppé as the party's candidate for the office of President of France before supporting the campaign of François Fillon.

-In the party's 2017 leadership election, Didier supported Laurent Wauquiez.

-Member of the European Parliament, 2017–present
+Member of the European Parliament, 2017–2024

 Didier unsuccessfully ran as a candidate for the 2014 European elections.
 However, when Constance Le Grip stood down as a Member of the Parliament to move to the National Assembly, Didier took her seat in June 2017.
-He has since been serving on the Committee on Legal Affairs, where he became the parliament's rapporteur on the 2021 Digital Services Act.
+During his time in parliament, he served on the Committee on Legal Affairs, where he became the parliament's rapporteur on the 2021 Digital Services Act.
 In 2020, he also joined the Special Committee on Artificial Intelligence in a Digital Age.

-In addition to his committee assignments, Didier is a member of the delegation for relations with the United States.
+In addition to his committee assignments, Didier was a member of the delegation for relations with the United States.

+In the party's 2017 leadership election, Didier supported Laurent Wauquiez.
 When Wauquiez resigned from the Republicans’ leadership in 2019, Didier was considered by news media as a potential successor but soon announced that he would not be putting himself forward for the position; instead, he endorsed Christian Jacob.

+In addition to his parliamentary mandate, Didier worked for law firm CARLARA with offices in Paris and Brussels.

+Later political career

+In the Republicans' 2025 leadership election, Didier endorsed Wauquiez to succeed Éric Ciotti as the party's new chair and joined his campaign team.